wgmyers/unical/README.md

 to use that for all calculations if it finds a file of the corresponding name under the `lib` directory.

-So far the only non-Gregorian calendar implemented is Hebrew, and it seems to mostly work, with some bugs remaining and many unanswered questions.
+So far the only non-Gregorian calendars implemented are the Hebrew and French Revolutionary calendars.
+Both seem to mostly work, with some bugs remaining and many unanswered (and unexpected) questions.

 ## Installation